isabella232/fellowship-program-website-1/_projects/area_indicators.md

 #### Project Phase 1

-In this phase you will update the existing proof-of-concept to be ready for continued development
+In this phase you will update the existing proof-of-concept to be ready for continued development:

 - Refactor the prototype to use http4s instead of AkkaHTTP
 - Update GeoTrellis and other dependencies
+- Create a reproducible build environment using Docker
-- Update the existing ingest script to ingest more data
+- Update the [existing ingest script](https://gist.github.com/jamesmcclain/d7301ba770477296348765a6d73feabf) to ingest more data

 #### Project Phase 2

-In this phase of the project, you will update the prototype code to have feature parity with the existing API
+In this phase of the project, you will update the prototype code to have all the features needed for use with our climate change adaptation application, [Temperate](https://temperate.io):

  - Add support for all filter parameters
  - Add support for historical scenarios
+ - Add endpoints for listing available cells, models, scenarios, indicators, and datasets

+As an optional stretch-goal, depending on time, you will add the features necessary to reach full feature parity with existing API:
  - Add endpoints for accessing raw temperature and precipitation data
+ - Add endpoints for accessing available region
  - Add endpoints for accessing dataset metadata

 #### Project Phase 3

-In the final project phase, you'll work with the Climate Change team to incorporate your efforts into the production API as well as document your experience in a blog post.
+In the final project phase, you'll work with the Climate Change team to create a roadmap for how your efforts will be integrated into the production API, and time permitting will work with them to follow it through.
+You will also document your experience in a blog post.